Depending on your financial need, both Cal Grants and Pell Grants could be options for you.

 Federal Trade Commission

-In the 2014-2015 academic year the state grants up to $9,084 annually for California students who qualify on the basis of financial need and academic achievement (generally a grade point average of 3.0 and above).
+In the 2015-2016 academic year the state grants up to $9,084 annually for California students who qualify on the basis of financial need and academic achievement (generally a grade point average of 3.0 and above for Cal Grant A, a grade point average of 2.0 and above for Cal Grant B).
 This grant is awarded by the California Student Aid Commission and eligibility is determined each year based on income and assets.

 Your Cal Grant B award includes a $1,648 access allowance.
 Your "access allowance" will be automatically applied to your billing account at the Business Office.
 You have the option to have your access allowance refunded to you and not applied to your billing account.
 To do this, contact the Financial Aid Office to request the Cal Grant B Payment Authorization form.